ildar-shaimordanov/git-markdown-toc/README.md

     Together the **-u**/**--update** option they allow to create and insert the TOCs from the scratch even if no any TOC markers not specified.

+- **--folding**=_collapse|expand_

+    Make TOC foldable.
+Two values `collapse` and `expand` are enabled.

+    When the document has many sections and TOC becomes correspondingly quite big, it can be more friendly to make TOC foldable.

 # SEE ALSO